Review Guide

 • 0 Stars – Dreadful

-You’ll notice that both 2 stars and 3 stars have two meanings, and for that we say read the review.
+You’ll notice that both 2 stars and 3 stars have two meanings, and for that, we say to actually read the review.
 On average, most reviews will probably end up being in middle there, the two-to-three-star range.
 If we operated on a full five-star scale, one that includes half stars as we once did, then 3 and 1/2 would be “good” while just 3 would be “satisfying.”

 We don’t use half stars anymore because outside of those two middle instances, we don’t fill they add much.
 They serve to complicate, and if we used them then we might as well be on a 10-point scale.
 We’ve tried many different systems, and ultimately believe that the fewer ratings available the easier the standard is to see.